 Educating your employees is also a good tactic.
 Ensure that every worker understands the risks posed by cyber attacks and is aware of company policies which minimise that damage.
 Employees with access to sensitive information should be a priority as they pose the greatest risk to your company’s security.

 Backing up information to a cloud-based storage service will help boost your company’s security.
 By storing vital information securely online, your business will be able to recover from the loss of data stored on individual devices.

 Finally, businesses should review their insurance cover to see whether it covers cyber attacks.
-Given how high the risks are to small businesses, it is more important than ever to ensure that you are covered in the event of a major data breach.
+Given how high the risks are to small businesses, it is more important than ever to ensure that you are covered with cyber protection insurance in the event of a major data breach.